LLM-Safety Evaluations Lack Robustness: Appendix

 In contrast to computer vision, where standardized threat models like norm constraints can precisely capture the ``difficulty'' of breaking a model~\cite{goodfellow_explaining_2015, madry_towards_2018}, there is currently no consensus on how to best define difficulty in the context of LLM robustness.
 For practical purposes, models are typically ranked according to their robustness against a suite of existing attack algorithms~\cite{zou2023universal}.
 Models that are broken less often or require more iterations to break are considered more robust.
 Most research, including this paper, is not focused on ``true'' worst-case robustness, which demands that models never produce undesired outputs given \emph{any} input, and instead focus on real-world scenarios and algorithms to find practically usable jailbreaks in reasonable time~\cite{zou2024improving}.
 The terms are also used somewhat inconsistently, with ``robustness" often referring more to the stability of a model's output with respect to constrained adversarial perturbations of its input rather than the ability to follow a developer's intentions.

 More formally, we investigate a model $f_\theta$, which maps from the space of input token sequences $\mathcal{X}$ to output token sequences $\mathcal{Y}$.
 We also define a set of \textit{admissible} input token sequences $\mathcal{X}^* \subset \mathcal{X}$ which consists of all token sequences that are reachable by tokenizing a user-submitted string (i.e., they do not contain control tokens or impossible-to-reach sequences due to token merging).
-We consider attacks that find an admissible sequence of discrete input tokens $\Tilde{x}\in \mathcal{X}^*$ that causes its response $y \sim f_{\theta}(\Tilde{x})$ to conflict with the guidelines set out by the developer.
+We consider attacks that either find an admissible sequence of discrete input tokens $\Tilde{x}\in \mathcal{X}^*$ that causes its response $y \sim f_{\theta}(\Tilde{x})$ to conflict with the guidelines set out by the developer, or modify the model parameters $\theta$ themselves (e.g., through fine-tuning) to the same effect.
 Deciding whether a generation conflicts with the developer's guidelines is likely an ill-defined problem due to the ambiguity of language.
 In practice, the community uses judging functions $J$ which map from model generations $y\in \mathcal{Y}$ to either discrete success flags $\{0,1\}$ or continuous scores $[0, 1]$. $J$ is instantiated either via human evaluation or, more commonly, as a finetuned LLM trained on data of human evaluations of harmful and harmless generations.